BenchLabs/bench-technology-handbook/how-we-make-commitments.md

 # How we make commitments

-At Bench, we have lots of conversations.
-These conversations are frequently about how we want to improve things.
-So how do we make sure that things _actually happen_ as a result of these conversations?
-We make commitments.
+A company—especially a start up—is just a group of people with a shared vision of the future.
+We bring this future into the present by _talking about it_, together.
+In this page, we introduce a framework that helps us turn these conversations into actions.
+Through these actions the future we dreamed about becomes the present we live in.

-Making commitments is not a natural phenomenon.
+We call this framework _Making Commitments_.
+It is not a natural phenomenon.
 It requires practice, and it's okay if it feels awkward at first.
 We've built this page as a reference to help you with your practice.

 ## Commitment flowchart